hallyt/hally-sconfig/README.md

-- 🔭 I’m currently working on Devops
+- 🔭 I’m currently working on Data-Science,Machine Learning.
-- 🌱 I’m currently learning cryptography
+- 🌱 I’m currently learning AI
 - 📫 How to reach me: tiwarihally@gmail.com
 - 😄 Pronouns: SHE/HER

-I am HALLY SHRIVASTAV, Currently I am a FOUNDER OF IT CALIBRE  and Open source contributor.
+I am HALLY SHRIVASTAVA, Currently I am a FOUNDER OF IT CALIBRE  and Open source contributor.
 I am a Full Stack Developer with experience building open source projects.
 I am a tech expert  & dev advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: